 ”.

+15 The Machinery of Government (Miscellaneous Amendments) Act 2006 section 454 provides general transitional provisions concerning references to chief executive officers that are amended or repealed by that Act.

-16 On the date as at which this compilation was prepared, the Housing Societies Repeal Act 2005 s.
+16 On the date as at which this reprint was prepared, the Housing Societies Repeal Act 2005 s.
 26 had not come into operation.
 It reads as follows:

 “